Privacy

 • criminal history

-We may also obtain photos and videos of you.
+The NDIS Commission may also obtain photographs and video recordings of you.

 3. How we collect information